geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Anything else for you?

 ##### **Geohot** [[00:49:59](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2999)]
 Well, then, like, looking forward to kind of the end of the year, I think this is going to be the year of LLVM removal.
 By the end of this year, I want to be able to output Nvidia stuff, too.
-I want to be able to output SAS.
+I want to be able to output SASS.
 That has to be reverse engineered.
 And hopefully the DSP stuff, too.
-And then if you can do all of those, then...
+And then if you can do all of those, then..
 In 2027, we're finally ready to write on to do our hardware.
 We have to get real performance on these kernels.
 I don't know.
 Maybe AMD will be excited about these things.
-Posting, like...
+Posting, like..
 We should be able to get the highest performing map on CDNA.

 ##### **Geohot** [[00:50:42](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3042)]
 There's a ton of stuff that these things all leave on the table because they're all LLVM based.